 We have found that these balls are not only great for women, but also for male golfers with slower swing speeds including seniors.
 Indeed, many men play the Kalea to great success.
 Just keep in mind that it’s not going to give you the Tour-level control of a urethane ball.

 The Vice Tour, in particular, is designed for all swing speeds.
 It’s considered the “all-rounder” in Vice’s portfolio and was featured in the golf.com performance golf ball recommendation list.
-It also has an average rating of 4.7/5 on Amazon with thousands of reviews.

 With a mid compression rating (possibly 90 but not confirmed), the Vice Tour is engineered for outstanding distance off the tee and good spin and feel around the greens.
 Its three-piece construction consists of: